Nebulaas/FicsitEngineCNE/README.md

 # FicsitEngineCNE
- Build of Codename Engine, to be used for 'A Satisfactory '
+ Build of Codename Engine, to be used for 'A Satisfactory FNF Mod'